Senior Vice President and Chief Innovation Officer (CINO)

 In his capacity as director of state services for the Education Commission of the States (ECS), Dr. Jandris and his team were the policy consultants and technical advisors to the nation’s governors, legislators and other education leaders.
 In his role as director, Dr. Jandris was the chief architect and leader of the Urban Coalition and Corporate Partners Programs at ECS.
 While with ECS, Dr. Jandris also directed the three-year national study of the Governance of America’s Schools.

 Prior to his tenure at ECS, Dr. Jandris had extensive careers in both education and the private sector.
 He was a teacher, principal and director of secondary education at a large urban district.
 He founded and grew a highly successful human resources consulting company.
 He is a past U.S. Olympic Team member and syndicated columnist.

 Dr. Jandris is a licensed psychologist who continues to teach at the graduate level.
+He is in demand as a speaker and consultant around the world on topics relating to “Disruptive Innovation in Higher Education,” the topic that currently consumes most of his research and scholarship.
 His education includes a PhD from the University of Minnesota, an MEd from Wayne State and a BS in education from Eastern Illinois University.